 “Doesn’t this open the door for abortion rights.”

-- Women already have a right to choose to have an abortion.
+- U.S. courts have recognized that women have a right to choose to have an abortion.
 The right, as the Supreme Court explained in Roe v.
-Wade, is grounded in privacy rights, not equality, and certainly not on the basis of a non-existent federal Equal Rights Amendment.
+Wade, is grounded in privacy rights.

 IL Representative Steve Andersson’s OpEd: Equality Opponents’ Falsehoods on Abortion